Flumotion/flumotion/doc/random/developer-introduction.rst

 If you're a contributor to Flumotion you should subscribe to both the flumotion-devel and the flumotion-commit mailing lists.
-The web interface for subscribing to the mailing lists can be found `here
+The web interface for subscribing to the `mailing lists
 <http://lists.fluendo.com/mailman/listinfo/>`_.

 Creating a ticket